perjg/jugglemaster/src/jmpalm/doc/readme.txt

 * Enter any siteswap and have JMPalm juggle it.
 * Turn the juggler on and off (glo-ball feature :)
 * Juggle in landscape or portrait mode.
+* Show the siteswap being juggled on screen with current throw highlighted.
 * Color support
 * Speed adjustment.
 * High resolution support on Palm OS 5.0 (including Sony devices)